cydh/chyraro/README.txt

 	- NPC file: Security.txt
 19. Lock Player Atcommand - Prevent player to disable atcommand, so when player using every atcommand it will shows like normal chat.
 	- @lockcommand "<char name>" is used to lock or unlock
-	- lockcommand() is used to lock player atcommand by NPC script
+	- script command: lockcommand() is used to lock player atcommand by NPC script
-	- unlockcommand() is used to unlock by NPC script
+	- script command: unlockcommand() is used to unlock by NPC script
-	- checklockcommand() is used to check the status by NPC script.
+	- script command: checklockcommand() is used to check the status by NPC script.
 1 = locked, 0 = unlocked
 20. Drop Player Item - Drop certain item with certain amount from player inventory
 	- @dropitem <item id> <amount>
 	- @dropitem "<item name>" <amount>